 If you have sufficient financial means, and don’t want to become a tax resident of Spain, then a Golden visa might be a better option for you.
 This visa is more attractive than a non-lucrative visa Spain because it allows you to spend more than 90 days in the country consecutively without having to become a tax resident of Spain.
 However, securing a Golden Visa comes with a very hefty price tag: to be eligible for this type of visa you will need to buy a property worth at least €500,000.
 Spending less than half a year at a time in Spain on this visa will help you avoid any tax implications: spend more than 183 days though, and you will still be subject to paying taxes on your assets.

 Are you thinking of moving to Spain?
 Would you like to become a Spanish citizen, and dream of owning property in the country?
-Then why not get in touch with our locally based property experts, who have years of experience in helping house hunters just like you to find the property of their dreams.
+Then why not get in touch with our property estate agents locally based on the Costa Del Sol, who have years of experience in helping Spanish house-hunters just like you to find the property of their dreams.
+Get in touch with Right Casa today.